 This all sounds very vague, but we know at least none of the sequels will be about Ghost.
 In a Jan.
 5 interview with Entertainment Weekly, Kemp confirmed that after Ghost was shot in the November midseason finale, "Ghost is definitely dead."
 It's still not clear yet if Ghost will figure in any prequel titles, though.

 There's clearly a lot of moving parts to this, but let's go over what we know so far about the numerous projects.

 Power Book II: Ghost

-This will be the first sequel to debut in the summer (with 50 Cent telling Ryan Seacrest in an interview that it would air in June).
+This was the first sequel to debut in the summer (with 50 Cent telling Ryan Seacrest in an interview that it would air in June 2020).
 50 Cent told USA Today that Ghost takes place just 48 hours after the Power series finale.

 Per Entertainment Weekly, Kemp confirmed that Ghost will star Mary J. Blige as Monet, a successful Queens businesswoman who runs her dealings "with an iron fist."
 Method Man will also feature as an "ethically challenged lawyer."

 “For Mary’s character, we use all the power and presence of the actress to communicate how this is a woman who is remarkable and unique in her abilities," explained Kemp.
 "She’s as smart, savvy, and strategic as Ghost ever was, but her learning doesn’t come from books.
 We always said Ghost was a bookish kid who read all the time.
 This woman’s acumen comes from the street.”

 That's not to say the sequel is only new characters, though.
 Ghost will “continue the journey” of some of Power's “most controversial characters,” Kemp promised at TCA.

 In 2021, Season 2 of the sequel was greenlit and is expected to air come September.